Inverse moment of the $B$-meson quasi distribution amplitude

-With a one-loop calculation of IMs, we derive the renormalization and RGE for the first IM of quasi-DA and figure out the correct form of matching relation in LaMET.
-The first IM of quasi-DA is not only factorized into the first IM but also the logarithmic moments of LCDA, accompanied with hard coefficients which are free of IR singularities and independent of external states.
+We introduce the inverse moment of $B$-meson quasi-DA and explore its properties.
+The IM of quasi-DA can be simulated on a Euclidean lattice since it is defined with an integral of equal-time matrix elements.
+With a one-loop calculation of IMs, we derive the RGE for the first IM of quasi-DA and figure out the correct form of matching relation in LaMET.
+The first IM of quasi-DA is not only factorized into the first IM but also the logarithmic moments of LCDA, accompanied by hard coefficients which are free of IR singularities and independent of external states.